TaBByR/1992Olympics/README.md

-# 🎯 Gamified Quiz SPA
+# 🎯 Gamified Quizz SPA

 ## 📝 Project Description

-Welcome to the **Gamified Quiz SPA**!
 This was the final project of the Code For All Fullstack Programming Bootcamp, done in a 24-hour hackathon.
 Inspired by the iconic song "Barcelona" by Freddie Mercury & Montserrat Caballé, performed at the 1992 Olympic Games.
 ## 🚀 Technologies Used

 - **JavaScript**